-How can we achieve excellence with limited resources, budgets, training; and a laundry list of IT Project needs and requests.
+How can we achieve IT Excellence with limited resources, budgets, training; and a laundry list of IT Project needs and requests.
 Staying focused on your strengths is a good place to start.

 “A woodpecker can tap twenty times on a thousand trees and get nowhere, but stay busy.
 Or he can tap twenty-thousand times on one tree and get dinner.”